dlasch089/luis-app/README.md

 # user stories

-## 404

-As a user that is looking for something that doesn't exist I want to see a 404 page so that I know it doesn't for sure

-## 500

-As a user that encountered an unexpected error while using the app I want to see a nice 500 error page so that I know what happened

-## Signup

-As a Team Lead I want to signup so that I can start managing my teams

-## Login
+## Homepage redirect

-As a Team Lead I want to login so that I can continue managing my teams
+As a user that tries to access the homepage I want to be redirected to login or teams so that I can continue my journey

 ## View Teams